Logical Outline of Sri Aurobindo's "Synthesis of Yoga"

 2.0 Traditional Indian answer: no work at all, just quiescence.

-2.1 This from the idea that all action comes from necessity, instinct, or desire.
+2.1 This from the idea that all action comes from necessity, instinct,

 2.2 One can be quiescent and still be bound to the ignorance.